syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-#### Mapping custom class
+#### Mapping the dataobject to schedule appointment
-You can map those properties of `Meeting` class with our scheduler control by using [ScheduleAppointmentMapping](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.ScheduleAppointmentMapping.html).
+You can map those properties of `Meeting` class with our scheduler control by using [ScheduleAppointmentMapping](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.ScheduleAppointmentMapping.html) property.

 {% tabs %}
 {% highlight xaml %}